How Does Para Alpine Skiing's Factored Time System Work?

 | LW12 | Least severe sitting class — good trunk control | Minimal leg impairment |

-For the Milano-Cortina 2026 Games, the traditional B1–B3 vision classes have been replaced by the new AS1–AS4 system in alpine events.
-All visually impaired skiers race with a mandatory guide skier who skis ahead, providing verbal commands about the course through a headset.
-The guide and athlete are connected by radio communication.
+For Milano-Cortina 2026, the traditional B1–B3 vision classes have been replaced by the new AS1–AS4 system in alpine events.
+All visually impaired skiers race with a mandatory guide skier who skis ahead, providing real-time verbal commands through a radio headset: "left turn," "right turn," "compression ahead."
+At speeds exceeding 100 km/h, this communication must be instantaneous and precise.

-Note: Nordic skiing (biathlon and cross-country) continues to use the B1–B3 classification system rather than AS1–AS4.
+Note: Nordic skiing (biathlon and cross-country) continues to use the B1–B3 system — the AS1–AS4 change applies only to alpine events.

 | Class | Description | Guide |